 Note that these figures discussed for Dubai import-export license fees are estimated values and vary, depending on your specific business requirements and operational activities.
 The Dubai import-export license fees are dependent on the territory from which one is carrying out the business, as each authority has set its cost for obtaining the license.

-What are the documents required to get an import-export license in Dubai?
+Documents required to get an import-export trading license

 Submit the following documents to apply for an import and export business license: